Glamaureen/Diabetes-prediction-analysis-among-women-in-India/README.md

 Project Goals:

-To ascertain the total number of diabetic and non-diabetic women What is the relationship between blood pressure and diabetes?
+To ascertain the total number of diabetic and non-diabetic women.

+What is the relationship between blood pressure and diabetes?

 Does the number of times a woman gets pregnant affect her glucose level?

 What is the correlation between body mass index and diabetes?

 Does child bearing increase the risk of being diabetic?

 What is the highest number of times a woman got pregnant and her glucose level?

 Data Assessment and Cleaning: